-Data Science Workflows rarely acknowledge that projects aren’t a nice clean cycle of well defined stages.
-More often, projects are a slog towards delivery with repeated setbacks.
+Data Science projects aren’t a nice clean cycle of well defined stages.
+More often, they are a slog towards delivery with repeated setbacks.
 Most steps are highly iterative between your Data Science team and IT or your Data Science team and the business.
 These setbacks are due to disruptions.
 Recognising this and identifying the cause of these disruptions is the first step in mitigating their impact on your delivery with Guerrilla Analytics.

 Doing Data Science work in consulting (both internal and external) is complicated.
 This is for a number of reasons that have nothing to do with machine learning algorithms, statistics and math, or model sophistication.
 The cause of this complexity is far more mundane.